espressif/vscode-esp-idf-extension/docs/tutorial/install.md

   <img src="../../media/tutorials/setup/install-complete.png" alt="Install complete">
 </p>

-> **NOTE**: The advance mode allows the user to choose to use existing ESP-IDF tools by manually entering each ESP-IDF tool absolute path.
-Make sure each ESP-IDF tool path doesn't have any spaces.
+> **NOTE**: > The advance mode allows the user to choose to use existing ESP-IDF tools by manually entering each ESP-IDF tool absolute path.
+Again, if chose an ESP-IDF version < 5.0, make sure each ESP-IDF tool path doesn't have any spaces, since they were no suported in previous versions..

 15. Now that the extension setup is finally done, check the [Basic use](./basic_use.md) to learn how to use the SDK Configuration editor, build, flash and monitor your Espressif device.